davialexandre/releaser/README.md

 > **Important**
 >
 > In order to be able create Pull Requests, a Github Auth Token will be necessary (see [Configuration](#configuration)).
 It is also necessary for the owner of the token to have permission to create Pull Requests in the repository.

+## Building

+[Box](https://box-project.github.io/box2/) is used to build an executable phar file for this project.
+Assuming `box` is already installed and available in your `PATH`, you can build a new phar by running `box build` in the root folder of this project.

 ## Known limitations

 - It's not possible two release across forks.
 The two given branches must exist in the given repository